LuxciumProject/mapping-tools/library/mapping-tools/README.md

 ## Main (core) functions

+Functions that can accept either an iterable or a combination of an iterable and a promise of an iterable: serialMapping, awaitedMapping
+Functions that can only accept an iterable or a combination of an iterable and a promise of an iterable: parallelMapping, generateMappingAsync, generateMapping

+Functions that return promises that resolve to arrays: awaitedMapping, serialMapping Functions that return arrays: parallelMapping Functions that return generators: generateMappingAsync, generateMapping

  <p align="center">
       <a href="images/v0.0.0/main-types.png">
         <img src="images/v0.0.0/main-types.png" width="70%" title="Click to enlarge the image!" alt="main-types function type signature">